 Subject-Matter vs. Linguistic Expertise

 However, if the translations are done by knowers of the Vedic tradition, then quite often the translation process clarifies the meaning somewhat.
 For example, the term Advaita can be translated as non-difference, which would mean something completely different than oneness (non-difference is a whole-part relationship, while oneness is a merger of part into a whole).
 Likewise, Prakriti can be translated as “modes of nature” which has a radical meaning—we never perceive any two things simultaneously; the senses of hearing, tasting, touching, smelling, and seeing operate alternatively; similarly, the consciousness alternates between perceiving and thinking, between judging and feeling, etc. Nature is modal in the sense that there are many non-simultaneous aspects of perception.
 Terms like “Supreme Personality of Godhead” have a very technical meaning if used instead of Bhagavan.

 The point is this: in the hands of a true expert on Vedic knowledge, language doesn’t matter; the expert will transmit the knowledge in that language perfectly.
 But one has to listen to the expert over time, and understand how he uses those words.
-Similarly, in the hands of the non-expert, even the original language—e.g., Sanskrit—is ineffective because there are numerous meanings of every single word, and which meaning must be used in a given context is not necessarily given simply by the knowledge of Sanskrit.
+Similarly, in the hands of the non-expert, even the original language—e.g., Sanskrit—is ineffective because there are numerous meanings of every single word, and which meaning must be used in a context is not necessarily given simply by awareness of Sanskrit grammar and dictionaries.